panjf2000/gnet/README.md

 # 📖 Introduction

 `gnet` is an event-driven networking framework that is fast and lightweight.
-It makes direct [epoll](https://en.wikipedia.org/wiki/Epoll) and [kqueue](https://en.wikipedia.org/wiki/Kqueue) syscalls rather than using the standard Go [net](https://golang.org/pkg/net/) package, and works in a similar manner as [netty](https://github.com/netty/netty) and [libuv](https://github.com/libuv/libuv).
+It makes direct [epoll](https://en.wikipedia.org/wiki/Epoll) and [kqueue](https://en.wikipedia.org/wiki/Kqueue) syscalls rather than using the standard Go [net](https://golang.org/pkg/net/) package and works in a similar manner as [netty](https://github.com/netty/netty) and [libuv](https://github.com/libuv/libuv), which makes `gnet` achieve a much higher performance than Go [net](https://golang.org/pkg/net/).

 `gnet` is not designed to displace the standard Go [net](https://golang.org/pkg/net/) package, but to create a networking server framework for Go that performs on par with [Redis](http://redis.io) and [Haproxy](http://www.haproxy.org) for networking packets handling.